top of page

 Something else green scintillated not far away: a robber fly aka assassin fly.
 They are known for their aggressive behaviour, so I tried my best to not get too close.

-All the while I adjusted the focal length and shutter speed, I kept asking myself how one determines the line where courage crosses into plain stupidity.
+While I adjusted the focal length and shutter speed, I kept asking myself one question: how does one determine that elusive line where courage crosses into plain stupidity?

 ~*~